 Dear Mrs. G. Krause:

-The records of the War Department show your son, Sergeant Leslie H. Kruase, 20, 645, 216, Infantry, missing in action in the Philippine Islands since May 7, 1942.
+The records of the War Department show your husband, Sergeant Leslie H. Krause, 20, 645, 216, Infantry, missing in action in the Philippine Islands since May 7, 1942.

 Very Truly Yours,